Home»Blog»Banking»What is Cash Management And Why is it Necessary For Businesses?

 Benefits of Cash Management

 The benefits of cash management are listed below:

 Learning to adopt proper cash management techniques is essential for every business.
 They help even the most problematic financial issues to be resolved quickly.
 Cash management can be performed as per the need and nature of a business.
 It differs from manager to manager regarding their objectives for the business’s future.
-The Navi app can greatly help to learn about cash management and its proper applicability in your company’s finances.

 Ans: Cash management and bookkeeping don’t necessarily need to be separate in small businesses.
 Within the same department, the two tasks might be carried out.
 However, these activities are specialised in larger firms.
 This is so because bookkeeping requires a distinct skill set than cash management.
 Additionally, it’s crucial to separate tasks in larger businesses for operational control reasons: the person issuing the invoice shouldn’t also be the one handling the associated payment.

 Q2.
 Are cash managers also involved in managing foreign exchange (FX)?

 Ans: Small business cash managers also deal with foreign exchange, but FX management is a different field of expertise.
 For example, a case manager may have to open bank accounts in other currencies.
 The cash manager cuts operational costs by avoiding repeated transactions between the same currency pairs, which can lead to extra fees.
 This is not FX management.
 When researching market events that affect Treasury operations, the FX Manager often has to take on a more analytical or strategic role.